fstelin/Stelin/README.md

 Admin will allow/reject the blood request
 Admin can modify the details of customers after the allocation or rejection of blood for the customers.

+# Blood Bank Management System
+Uche chinedu
+Student id : 10594644
+We have done the assignment is a Life saver-an online blood bank and my contribution is that ,i did the css and javascript  in our project.
+CSS:
+CSS enables these changes across all the style sheets, much like the cascading or ripple effect of a waterfall.
+It allows you to develop the overall look of your website.
+While HTML focuses on the content and structure of a website, CSS is concerned with elements of presentation such as layout, font and colour.
+Before CSS came to be used, all these elements had to be included within the HTML itself, which made the documents more complex.
+This division of functions between HTML and CSS allows web designers greater control over the web pages.
+CSS file is created to match the current standards of what a usual website provide.
+This includes styling, color codes, layout, etc. The Current CSS file is provided in view along with HTML and rendered by Django.

+Javascript:
+Iam  using javascript for ransform webpage from static to dynamic.
+In Our project we have used jQuery to stimulate button action and animations.
+The version we have used is 3.6.0.